Zoning-delayed developments going in tornado recovery zone

 But the City Council later modified the mixed-use zoning regulations that apply to the location, which is near the intersection of McFarland Boulevard and 15th Street, making the variances unnecessary.

 Aldi and Texas Roadhouse are the first phase of the commercial project, called the Shops at City Center.

-“This new development will bring new and needed retail and restaurant offerings to the community,” said former Tuscaloosan Robert Buchalter, president of Capital Growth Buchalter.
+“This new development will bring new and needed retail and restaurant offerings to the community,” said former Tuscaloosan Robert Buchalter, Managing Principal and Co-Chairman of Capital Growth Buchalter.
 “With the start of construction on the commercial phase of City Center, the vision of City Center as a pedestrian-friendly, mixed-use development is coming into focus.”

 The retail development fronts another Buchalter project, the Lofts at City Center, a 1,226-bed, upscale student housing complex that opened in 2013.
 The retail and student housing developments are on the former site of Wood Square, a shopping center anchored by Hobby Lobby that was destroyed by the April 27, 2011, tornado.

 A groundbreaking ceremony for the retail project will be held Monday at 3 p.m.

 Company officials said the second phase of the project will be announced soon.

 As part of its recovery plan following the tornado, the city adopted new zoning regulations to govern rebuilding.

 For the Shops at City Center, Capital Growth Buchalter sought variances to the new mixed-use, or MX, regulations relating to building setbacks, windows, access roads and driveways.
 But the company withdrew its petition after residents in nearby neighborhoods complained, saying the variances would set a precedent for making exceptions to the new zoning regulations.